epicodus/textbook/readme.md

 ##To do

-* As a student, each lesson should show me how far along I am in the section, so that I know how much I've done and how much is left.
+* As a student, I want each lesson to show me how far along I am in the section, so that I know how much I've done and how much is left.
-* As a student, if I am signed in and visit the homepage, I should be redirected to the last lesson I visited, so that I don't have to bookmark or navigate back where I am each time I leave and come back.
+* As a student, if I am signed in and visit the homepage, I want to be redirected to the last lesson I visited, so that I don't have to bookmark or navigate back where I am each time I leave and come back.
-* As an author, I should be able to drag and drop lessons, sections, and chapters to change their order.
+* As an author, I want to be able to drag and drop lessons, sections, and chapters to change their order, so that I don't have to deal with the annoyingness of choosing arbitrary numbers for the order.
-* As an author, I should be able to un-delete my content from the user interface, so that I don't have to use the console if I need to un-delete something.
+* As an author, I want to be able to un-delete my content from the user interface, so that I don't have to use the console if I need to un-delete something.
-* As an author, I should be able to restore a previous version of a lesson, so that I can see what changes I've made over time and undo accidental changes.
+* As an author, I want to be able to restore a previous version of a lesson, so that I can see what changes I've made over time and undo accidental changes.
-* As a student, I should be able to give feedback on a lesson, so that I can point out if something isn't clear or tell the authors how much I like what they've written.
+* As a student, I want to be able to give feedback on a lesson, so that I can point out if something isn't clear or tell the authors how much I like what they've written.
-* As a user, I should be able to view the site on screens of different sizes without horizontal scrolling, so that I can visit it on a tablet, phone, or computer with a small screen.
+* As a user, I want to be able to view the site on screens of different sizes without horizontal scrolling, so that I can visit it on a tablet, phone, or computer with a small screen.
 (Use bootstrap-responsive!)
-* As a student, I should have a list of key concepts I've learned on each lesson, as well as a list of all key concepts from the current section in a sidebar.
+* As a student, I want to have a list of key concepts I've learned on each lesson, as well as a list of all key concepts from the current section in a sidebar.
+* As a user, I want prettify.css and bootstrap.css to be loaded from cdnjs.com, so that they load faster.

 ##License